devadula-nandan/calculator_gl/README.md

 3) if there is decimal in the result and the result lies between 0 - 999999999 including decimal values, total of only 9 charecters will be displayed of the whole answer
 4) error handling for zero division is implemented
 5) implemented an additional "." button to calculate decimal values (javascript float precision error is also fixed in most cases)
-6) the assignment template has a blank button, for which i have implemented a functionality (only for fun !!!)
-7) appropriate logics were implemented, to avoid entering multiple decimals for a number.
+6) appropriate logics were implemented, to avoid entering multiple decimals for a number.

 # further improvements